JavaScript is disabled. Please enable to continue!

 Our experts from the Competence Centre for Metals and Elements have many years of experience in the analysis of total arsenic and inorganic arsenic in various relevant food and feed matrices using different analytical techniques.

-For the determination of inorganic arsenic the Eurofins Food & Feed Testing Laboratories in Germany now offer a new particularly sensitive method.
-The standard method DIN EN 16802:2016 is used in a minimally modified form.
-The analysis is performed by IC-ICP-MS coupling after acidic extraction without oxidation of arsenite to arsenate.
-Organic and inorganic arsenic species are separated by ion chromatography (IC) and detected by ICP-MS. The sum of the two separately quantified inorganic arsenic species AsIII and AsV is reported with a limit of quantification (LOQ) of 10 µg/kg.
-Thus, the method is ideally suited for the control of the low maximum levels of 100 µg/kg and 20 µg/kg for iAs in rice used for the production of foods for infants and young children and (cereal-based) powdered foods for infants and young children, respectively (Regulation (EU) 2023/915[4]).
-In addition to AsIII and AsV, the determination of MMA and DMA is possible with the same limits of quantification.
+The Eurofins Food & Feed Testing laboratories in Germany have been offering the analysis of inorganic arsenic using hydride AAS based on the DIN EN 15517 standard for several years.
+This is now complemented by IC-ICP-MS coupling, a new particularly sensitive method based on the standard method DIN EN 16802:2016 in a minimally modified form.
+The measurement is performed after acidic extraction without oxidation of arsenite to arsenate.
+Organic and inorganic arsenic species are separated by ion chromatography (IC) and detected by ICP-MS. The sum of the two separately quantified inorganic arsenic species AsIII and AsV is reported with a limit of quantification (LOQ) of up to 0.006 mg/kg.
+Thus, the method is ideally suited for the control of the lowest maximum levels of 0.01 mg/kg for infant formula in liquid form (Reg (EU) 2023/915)[6].
+In addition to the sum of inorganic arsenic species, it is possible to analyse AsIII and AsV, MMA, and DMA separately with a detection limit of up to 0.003 mg/kg.

 Contact us